Providing Analysis/Proposals on the Economy, Society, and Investment Information

 In addition to these daily programs, we distribute corporate information as well as video reports where analysts and economists at Daiwa Securities and DIR provide commentaries on current issues in an easy-to-understand way.

-On a new program called “Take Note!
-SDG/ESG Investment will Change the World” that was launched in July 2020, Daiwa Securities strategists provide straightforward explanations of SDG/ESG investment.
+On a new program called "Take Note!
+SDGs/ESG Investment will Change the World" that was launched in July 2020, Daiwa Securities strategists provide straightforward explanations of SDGs/ESG investment.

 Our Daiwa Internet TV initiative was introduced by the SDG Industry Matrix for Financial Services (issued jointly by the United Nations Global Compact and KPMG International in 2015) as a case for Goal 4 "Quality Education."
 The report highlighted Daiwa's timely and free of charge provision of a variety of financial and investment information.

 We will continue to make efforts to produce programs that can be viewed by not only investors but also those who are new to investment, and that can support the journey from savings to asset building.

 Daiwa Asset Management

 Daiwa Asset Management is dedicated to fulfilling its role as an asset management professional in order to achieve stable asset formation for investors in Japan.
 Its key emphasis in this context is on the "quality" of its products, management and support.
 Particularly for individual investors, its mission is to make investment trusts more readily used as a tool for asset building.
 And in order to provide higher quality management of Japanese and overseas asset classes, it develops and manages products not only internally but also in partnership with specialized asset management firms around the world.